Royals (song): Background and writing

 In 2009, A&R representative Scott MacLachlan of Universal Music Group (UMG) discovered 12-year-old singer Lorde when he saw footage of her performing at a school talent show in Auckland, New Zealand.
 At age 13, Lorde began writing songs.
 In December 2011, after several unsuccessful sessions with songwriters and producers, MacLachlan paired Lorde with Joel Little, a former singer and guitarist of the New Zealand pop-punk band Goodnight Nurse.
 Her vocal performance and songwriting abilities impressed Little, who composed songs with musical structures that were based on her lyrics.

 Lorde wrote the lyrics to "Royals" in half an hour at her home in July 2012 and during a school break, she and Little recorded the song at Golden Age Studios in Auckland in one week.
 Lorde and Little wrote songs for the extended play (EP) The Love Club EP in three weeks.
 The title "Royals" came to Lorde after she saw a 1976 photograph of Kansas City Royals baseball player George Brett signing baseballs with his team's name "Royals" emblazoned on his shirt.
 She said during a VH1 interview in September 2013, "It was just that word.
 It's really cool."

 Lorde's interest in aristocracy and monarchs such as Marie Antoinette and Henry VIII also inspired the song and her stage name.
 She said the lyric about driving Cadillacs in dreams came from a diary entry she wrote when she was 12.
 She also stated she took inspiration from pop and hip hop-influenced artists such as ASAP Rocky, Drake, Lana Del Rey, Nicki Minaj, Kanye West, and Jay-Z—particularly West's and Jay-Z's 2011 collaborative album Watch the Throne.
-During the songwriting process, she criticized their references to extravagant alcohol and cars, which did not represent her reality.
+During the songwriting process, she criticised their references to extravagant alcohol and cars, which did not represent her reality.